learnmaketeachshare/learnmaketeachshare.github.io/about.md

 smile people get when they figure out something they never knew they could do before.

-I believe those ripples of curiousity and joy make self-reinforcing waves that can help make the world more wonderful.
+I believe those ripples of curiosity and joy make self-reinforcing waves that can help make the world more wonderful.

 Some simple everyday goals: